What to Know Before Using a Home Equity Line of Credit or Loan

-A home equity line of credit, a home equity loan and a mortgage are similar in that all 3 use your home as security for the debt.
+HELOCs, home equity loans, and mortgages all use your home as security for the debt.
 All 3 can also be used to consolidate debt.
 But that’s where the similarities end.

-What is a Mortgage?
+What's a Mortgage?

-What is a Home Equity Loan?
+What's a Home Equity Loan?

 How Revolving Lines of Credit Work

-Like credit cards, a home equity line of credit is a temptation to spend money you don’t actually have.
-Both credit cards and a line of credit are excellent examples of revolving credit, where you can borrow money up to a certain pre-approved limit, and each time you make a payment, you’ll have the credit available to you.
+Both credit cards and lines of credit are excellent examples of revolving credit, where you can borrow money up to a certain pre-approved limit, and each time you make a payment, as long as your account remains in good standing, you’ll have the credit available to you again.

-For example, if you spend $20,000 of your $40,000 line of credit and you make a $10,000 payment, your available credit goes back up to $30,000 (minus interest, of course).
-And that means you have $30,000 available to spend on home repairs, gas, groceries or even to pay off high interest credit card debt.
+For example, if you spend $20,000 of your $40,000 line of credit, you have $20,000 of available credit remaining.
+If you then make a $10,000 payment, your available credit goes back up to $30,000 (minus interest each time, of course).
+That means you have $30,000 available to spend on home repairs, new furniture, or even to pay off high interest credit card debt.
+Like credit cards, a home equity line of credit can tempt you to spend money you don’t actually have.